amitkparekh/CoGeLoT/README.md

 ![Table of perturbations from the paper](docs/PERT%20Table.png)

 <div align='center'>
 <small><i>Our evaluation framework.
 Each perturbation affects the instruction or observation inputs, which can be linguistic, visual, or a combination of both.
-The plausibility of a perturbation relates to a model's expected performance.
-Sensitivity to unreasonable conditions (:heavy_multiplication_x:) indicates that a model should not perform the task successfully given the perturbation, while plausible perturbations (:heavy_check_mark:) suggest that it should still perform successfully.</i></small>
+The plausibility of a perturbation relates to a model's expected performance.</i></small>
 </div>